 In 1919, in the aftermath of the Great War, the Ministry of Reconstruction declared adult education to be of vital importance to the nation’s welfare and security.

 This rings more true than ever today.
-The Department’s Director Professor Jonathan Michie, said: “There is a national – indeed global – consensus that lifelong learning is increasingly required: for the world of work, alongside machine learning and robotics; for a population living longer; and for an electorate facing new and complex challenges.”
+Professor Jonathan Michie, President of Kellogg College and a former Director of the Department, said: “There is a national – indeed global – consensus that lifelong learning is increasingly required: for the world of work, alongside machine learning and robotics; for a population living longer; and for an electorate facing new and complex challenges.”

 Our courses are taught in Oxford and elsewhere, in person and online.
 They take place in the daytime and evenings, weekends and summertime.
 We offer continuing professional development necessary to keep the workforce at the top of its game, help students towards certificates and diplomas; our courses taken for personal enrichment exponentially increase peoples’ quality of life.

 Our Foundation Certificates, taught part-time over two-years, provide a pathway for promising students to progress into the second year of full-time study at Oxford or another university.
 Our provision for postgraduate students is similarly based on providing opportunities for adult learners at all stages of life, who may be balancing study with work or duties of care.

 We provide a stimulating and enriching research environment for academic staff and graduate students, which fosters interaction between different disciplines and professions from the UK and around the globe.
 Many members of the Department are also involved in public engagement and practitioner-based research initiatives which build on the research interests of our academic staff and circa 100 doctoral research students.

 Changing times require changes in education.
 Our priorities for the near- and medium-term future are to make Oxford University’s world-class resources available to as many people as possible, and to continue to engage in top-level research across the academic disciplines.